qianze-zhang/Q_PhD_resource/README.md

 ## 6 Statistics

-### Books

 Back in my undergruate years, I used **[Essentials of Statistics for the Behavioral Sciences](https://www.cengage.com/c/essentials-of-statistics-for-the-behavioral-sciences-10e-gravetter-wallnau-forzano-witnauer/9780357365298/)** for learning statisctics.
 In my following years, I never further sharper my skills  around statistics.
 I mean sharpen by choosing to develop a new data analysis method.

 ## 7 Economics